Seb2lyon/Geo-Quizz/README.md

 For each entity (French department or country), I add a link to consult the Wikipedia article about this area.

-This script is still under progress, but I will be very happy to receive your contributions and advices :)
+This script is finished, but I will be very happy to receive your contributions and advices :)

-For the moment, this application is usable only for the French departments part...
-The world part is on debugging time ;)

-But you can already test this web app online at : http://seb2lyon.site11.com/geo-quizz
+You can access to this web app at : http://seb2lyon.site11.com/geo-quizz

 See you soon on the road again :D